jsmickey/kubernetes-jenkins/README.md

 ```

 ##### Add and enable Jenkins namespace to kubectl config
+This is an optional step.
+If there are mulitple namespaces, the (-ns) option can be used with kubectl.
 ```
 kubectl config set-context jenkins --namespace=jenkins  --cluster=gke_GCP_PROJECT_us-central1-a_jenkins --user=gke_GCP_PROJECT_us-central1-a_jenkins
 kubectl config set-context $(kubectl config current-context) --namespace=jenkins